Skip to Content

 Choose Import Data and provide the credentials to the storage bucket containing the JSON file.

-13. Choose to import the JSON file into the schema HOTEL and name the collection POI_WATERLOO_JSON.
+13. Choose to import the JSON file into the schema HOTELS and name the collection POI_WATERLOO_JSON.

 import JSON